 Peer-to-peer (P2P) group: A collection of non-AP STAs within which a non-AP STA can communicate with another non-AP STA over a direct link.

+TXOP sharing with peer-to-peer group (TXSPG): A procedure that enables an AP to share a portion of its obtained TXOP with a peer-to-peer group.

 37.16 Peer-to-peer (P2P) communications